bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 It would be nice if our links gave us some indication of which route you were at.
 Fortunately, React Router has a special component for that very purpose: `NavLink`.
 NavLinks get an extra CSS class when their `to` prop matches the current URL.
 By default this class is called `active`.

 Go ahead and switch all your `Link`s to `NavLink`s.
-If you open the app you won’t see any change yet.
-That’s because you haven’t added any special styling to the `active` class.
+If you open the app you won't see any change yet.
+That's because you haven't added any special styling to the `active` class.
 Go ahead and open the `index.css` file.
 Create an `.active` class and add the line `font-weight: 700`.
 Now your active links will be bold.
-Isn’t that nice!
+Isn't that nice!

 The only problem is that now the `Blue only` link is active even when the path is `/blue/indigo`.
-That doesn’t make a lot of sense.
-Let’s add the `exact` flag to that link so it will only be active when its `to` exactly matches the current path.
+That doesn't make a lot of sense.
+Let's add the `exact` flag to that link so it will only be active when its `to` exactly matches the current path.
 Now it should look like:

     <NavLink exact to="/blue">
       Blue only